uclh-criu/testuclhbookdown/sessions/8-recap-r-sql.md

 1.  using RStudio direct from UCLH Data Science Desktop

-2.  get most recent ‘learning-datascience’ project from Github into RStudio
+2.  get most recent ‘uclh-data-training’ project from Github into RStudio

 3.  run same SQL scripts from both R & dbforge